microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/testyourcode.md

 ## Test your code

-To test your application, click **Run load**, which uses [JMeter](https://jmeter.apache.org/) to load test functional behavior.
+To test your application, click **Run load**.
 On project generation, a basic test plan is created.
 You can edit this test plan or use your own.
 You can then go to the dashboard (App monitor), to see the application traffic.